 - Gold-Colored Superiority: This Elder Dragon is golden and is a unique threat, considering how many Hunters are needed to effectively fight her.
 The gold-filigreed relic weapons she drops are also better versions of whatever they were based on.

 - Hold the Line: In her map, she must be repelled in the same vein as other larger-than-life Elder Dragons such as Zorah Magdaros.

 - Instant-Win Condition: Breaking her horns in the final phase instantly ends the siege.
-Damage to other parts will contribute to the horns, but the finishing blow has to be to the horns.
+It takes effort to get to that point, but in the end, the horns are the only thing that matters.

-- Kill It with Fire: Kulve Taroth's thick ore mantle has to be heated up before before it can be broken apart.
-Lava eruptions and her own body heat (when enraged) can do the trick.
-However, her mantle is weak to thunder element instead of fire.
+- Kill It with Fire: Kulve Taroth's thick gold mantle has to be heated up before before it can be broken apart.
+Fire elemental weapons, lava eruptions and her own body heat when she is enraged can do the trick.
+However, her mantle is primarily weak to Thunder element instead of Fire.

 - Kill It with Ice: Once her protective mantle is shattered, Kulve Taroth becomes weak to Ice element weapons.

 - Lightning Bruiser: After her mantle has been shattered, she becomes way faster while keeping all of her power.